tinganho/balanced-storage/README.md

 So in other words, The above code will compile.
 It also causes no memory leaks.

-### Multiple Simultaneos Addition and Subtraction of Object
+### Multiple Simultaneous Addition And Subtraction of Objects

 When dealing with multiple simultaneous addition or subtraction of objects, it is good practice to have already balanced method calls on constructors or methods.